West Stormont

 Our Road

 A platform/methodology for connecting lone voices of scattered rural residents to resolve shared social and environmental problems and opportunities together (litter, speeding, rural broadband, waste reduction, verge mowing for biodiversity, roadside trees, amphibian friendly gullies, etc).
-The new C406 Tackle Litter action group is one such neighbourhood which could potentially take this idea forward along their road.
+The C406 Litter Group, of which WSWG is a part, is an example of scattered rural residents using “Our Road” as a model for improved social connectivity now reaching well beyond its original core litter-picking purpose.

 Ridge to River